eclipse/mosaic.website/content/docs/simulators/network_simulator_ns3.md

 exist environments which simulate the Linux environment to various degrees.
 The ns-3 project has in the past (but not presently) supported the Cygwin environment for these users (see {{< target-blank "http://www.cygwin.com" "http://www.cygwin.com" >}}
 for details on downloading).
 MiniGW is presently not officially supported, however there are also some people who managed to use it with ns-3.
-For detailed information of how to setup ns-3, please refer to their Wiki: {{< target-blank "https://www.nsnam.org/wiki/Installation" "https://www.nsnam.org/wiki/Installation" >}}
+For detailed information of how to set up ns-3, please refer to their Wiki: {{< target-blank "https://www.nsnam.org/wiki/Installation" "https://www.nsnam.org/wiki/Installation" >}}

-For more information on how to setup ns-3 with Eclipse MOSAIC, please just refer to the following section.
+For more information on how to set up ns-3 with Eclipse MOSAIC, please just refer to the following section.
 We prepared an installation script, which manages most of the required work.

 {{% alert warning %}}